robinboncoeur/Art/docs/writing/2DE-1stEd.md

 We went inside.

-The truth, once examined, was that none of them—neither hers nor mine nor even the ones Celeste had sent along—answered any crucial questions.
+The truth, once examined, was that none of them — neither hers nor mine nor even the ones Celeste had sent along — answered any crucial questions.
 Too much pressure here.
 Too much seam there.
 Elastic with opinions.
 Lace completely oblivious of sensitive skin.
 Several garments apparently designed by people who believed women’s bodies didn't really expect comfort anywhere below the navel and that decoration was far more important.

 And then, Charlotte' face changed.

 She peeled off the shorts she had slept in, moving with the careful dignity of someone negotiating with gravity.
-A quick rummage in the suitcase produced an ancient pair of three-quarter leggings that had put in for retirement in Torquay but had somehow—mysteriously—come with us.
+A quick rummage in the suitcase produced an ancient pair of three-quarter leggings that had put in for retirement in Torquay but had somehow — mysteriously — come with us.

 She drew them on slowly, arranging the dressings underneath with the sort of concentration most people reserved for explosives.